piiano/vault-dotnet/README.md

-# vault-dotnet: A .Net SDK for Vault
+# Piiano.Vault: A .Net SDK for Vault

 vault-dotnet is a client SDK for the Vault written in C# for .Net 7.0.
 The underlying implementation of the SDK is auto-generated from the Vault OpenApi document.